 A development practice in which small tests to verify the behavior of a piece of code are written before the code itself.
 The tests initially fail, and the aim of the developer(s) is then to add code to make them succeed.

 Code-level (i.e., does not require a fully installed end-to-end system to run) testing to verify the behavior of individual pieces of code.
-TDD makes extensive use of unit tests to describe and verify intended behavior.
+Test-driven development makes extensive use of unit tests to describe and verify intended behavior.

 A process visualization and improvement technique used heavily in lean manufacturing and engineering approaches.
 Value Stream Maps are used to identify essential process steps vs. “waste” that can be progressively eliminated from the process.

-A testing or quality assurance practice which is based on verifying the correct functioning of the internals of a system by examining its (internal) behavior and state as it runs.
+A testing or quality assurance practice that is based on verifying the correct functioning of the internals of a system by examining its (internal) behavior and state as it runs.